How does this medication work? What will it do for me?

 Intestinal problems: The safety and effectiveness of using this medication for people with inflammatory bowel disease (e.g., Crohn's disease, ulcerative colitis) or who have slowed movement through the intestinal tract due to diabetes have not been established.
 If you have digestive system problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Drowsiness/reduced alertness: Insulin glargine-lixisenatide may affect the mental or physical abilities needed to drive or operate machinery.
-Avoid driving, operating machinery, or performing other potentially hazardous tasks until you have determined how you are affected by this medication.
+Avoid driving, operating machinery, or performing other potentially hazardous tasks until you have determined how this medication affects you.

 Kidney function: The safety and effectiveness of using this medication for people with reduced kidney function has not been studied.
 Ensure that you are drinking enough water to prevent dehydration if you experience nausea or vomiting with this medication.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.